gigatesseract/smartPDS/README.md

 # smartPDS
 Implementation of a decentralised public distribution system using blockchain.
-Coded in two days from scratch as part of Pragyan Havkathon 2019
+Coded in two days from scratch as part of Pragyan Hackathon 2019

 ## Built With :house:
 * [Ganache](https://truffleframework.com/ganache) - For a personal Ethereum blockchain.